ChildsplayOSU/bogl-docs/tutorials/types.md

 ![toss result variable type diagram](../imgs/types-tossresult-diagram.jpg)

-There are currently no defined types for a coin toss result (as there are for integers and booleans), so we will make one ourselves!
+There are currently no defined types for a coin toss result, so we will make one ourselves!
 The pieces of information we need to create our own type are:

 * The name we want to call our type
 * The possible values of our type

 To define a type, we must first use the keyword `type` in our program, followed by the desired name for our type.
-It is required by the language that the first letter of this name is capitalized.
+It is required by the language that the first letter of this name be capitalized.
 We will then define what the possible values are for this type using the `=` operator, followed then by a list of the possible values, seperated by commas, and contained within `{}` brackets.
 These values will also be given desired names (with their first letters capitalized).
 It will end up looking like this:

 {% highlight haskell %}